Paul Desmond: Early life

 Following his military discharge, Paul Emil Breitenfeld legally changed his last name from Breitenfeld to Desmond in 1946.
-He told many stories over the years regarding how he chose the name Desmond, but his biographer Doug Ramsey offers an account from Desmond's friend Hal Strack that the two were listening to the Glenn Miller band singer Johnny Desmond in 1942, and Desmond told Strack "that's such a great name.
-It's so smooth and yet it's uncommon....If I ever decide I need another name, it's going to be Desmond."
+He told many stories over the years regarding how he chose the name Desmond, but his biographer Doug Ramsey offers an account from Desmond's friend Hal Strack that the two were listening to the Glenn Miller band singer Johnny Desmond in 1942, and Desmond told Strack, "that's such a great name.
+It's so smooth and yet it's uncommon. ...
+If I ever decide I need another name, it's going to be Desmond."

 Desmond was married from 1947 to 1949 to Duane Reeves Lamon.
 He never remarried.

 Career

-After World War II, Desmond started working in the San Francisco Bay Area, working as a backing musician.
+After World War II, Desmond started working in the San Francisco Bay Area as a backing musician.
 He worked occasionally for Dave Brubeck at the Geary Cellar in San Francisco.
-For several weeks, he led a small jazz combo at the Band Box in Redwood City that included Dave Brubeck.
-Desmond had a falling out with Brubeck when he resigned from the Band Box and prevented Brubeck from taking over the residency.
+For several weeks, he led a small jazz combo at the Band Box in Redwood City that included Brubeck.
+Desmond had a falling-out with Brubeck when he resigned from the Band Box and prevented Brubeck from taking over the residency.
 In 1950, Desmond joined the band of Jack Fina and toured with Fina for several months, but he returned to California after hearing Brubeck's trio on the radio and deciding that he should repair his relationship with Brubeck and attempt to join Brubeck's increasingly successful band.

 At the time, Brubeck and his wife Iola had three small children, and Brubeck had instructed Iola not to let Desmond set foot in the family home.
-Desmond appeared at Brubeck's San Francisco apartment one day while Dave was in the back yard hanging diapers on a laundry line, and Iola, defying Brubeck's wishes, let Desmond in and took him to Dave.
-Desmond offered to perform arranging and administrative work for Brubeck's band, and to babysit Brubeck's children, and Brubeck finally relented and agreed to try working with Desmond again.
+Desmond appeared at Brubeck's San Francisco apartment one day while Dave was in the backyard hanging diapers on a laundry line, and Iola, defying Brubeck's wishes, let Desmond in and took him to Dave.
+Desmond offered to perform arranging and administrative work for Brubeck's band and to babysit Brubeck's children, and Brubeck finally relented and agreed to try working with Desmond again.